Teiga-artzee/CS-305/README.md

 #--------------------------------------------------------------------------------------------------------------#

-Briefly summarize your client, Artemis Financial, and their software requirements:
+Briefly summarize your client, Artemis Financial, and their software requirements

 #--------------------------------------------------------------------------------------------------------------#

-1. Who was the client: Artemis Financial, who gives consultations for their customers regarding financial planning, such as retirement funds, savings accounts, where to invest their captital, and insurance policies.
+1. Who was the client:

+Artemis Financial, who gives consultations for their customers regarding financial planning, such as retirement funds, savings accounts, where to invest their captital, and insurance policies.

 #--------------------------------------------------------------------------------------------------------------#

-2. What issue did they want you to address: Artemis Financial needs to keep their clients private information safe, protect their employees personal identifying data, keep their websites application architeture hidden, and database from being corrupted and compromised.
+2. What issue did they want you to address:

+Artemis Financial needs to keep their clients private information safe, protect their employees personal identifying data, keep their websites application architeture hidden, and database from being corrupted and compromised.

 #--------------------------------------------------------------------------------------------------------------#

-3. Identify their software security vulnerabilities: Website applications in particular must develop their security in such a way that can anticipate: SQL Injections -> When untrusted data is added to database queries, changing the structure of the application, and producing unanticipated behaviors; Broken Authentication -> To prevent this, have user sessions timeout, whitelist accepted characters known to be safe for passwords to prevent SQL Injection attakcs, and use Multifactor Authetication to increase the layers of security; IDOR -> Sanitize error messages to prevent exploitation of the websites URL; Input Verification -> verify that returned values are within the legal range, type data safely.
-Paramaterize every variable; API Interactions -> Spring Framework must support these interactions; Code Quality -> Use industry standards for application develop and best security practices.
+3. Identify their software security vulnerabilities:

+Website applications in particular must develop their security in such a way that can anticipate:

++ SQL Injections -> When untrusted data is added to database queries, changing the structure of the application, and producing unanticipated behaviors;

++ Broken Authentication -> To prevent this, have user sessions timeout, whitelist accepted characters known to be safe for passwords to prevent SQL Injection attakcs, and use Multifactor Authetication to increase the layers of security;

++ IDOR -> Sanitize error messages to prevent exploitation of the websites URL;

++ Input Verification -> verify that returned values are within the legal range, type data safely.
+Paramaterize every variable;

++ API Interactions -> Spring Framework must support these interactions;

++ Code Quality -> Use industry standards for application develop and best security practices.

 #--------------------------------------------------------------------------------------------------------------#

-4. Why is it important to code securely: If any of these vulnerabilities were exploited, there could be a loss of capital from the company and the clients, but Artemis Financials good reputation in the public eye would be lost and difficult to recooperate.
+4. Why is it important to code securely:

+If any of these vulnerabilities were exploited, there could be a loss of capital from the company and the clients, but Artemis Financials good reputation in the public eye would be lost and difficult to recooperate.

 #--------------------------------------------------------------------------------------------------------------#

 5. What value does software security add to a company’s overall wellbeing:

+Software Security protects their assets, such as their finanical capitial, keeps their industry secrets secure which prevents competiters from insight knowledge to their operations, protects their clients private information which provides trust between the company and the client.

 #--------------------------------------------------------------------------------------------------------------#

 6. What about the process of working through the vulnerability assessment did you find challenging or helpful:

 The most challenging aspect was developing a RESTful API, as it was something I had never done before, as well as creating a server and connecting the application to that server, or supressing false positivies.
 I was unsucessful in parts of this endeavor, and have since continued to practice on these weak point in my skill set, as it is a vital part of my education and career as a computer scientist to be able to understand and put these concepts into practice.

 I feel that areas of help were the provided tutorials for setting up Maven Dependencies in the pom file.

 #--------------------------------------------------------------------------------------------------------------#